irodriguez00/irodriguez00/README.md

   - Network monitoring & analysis: **Splunk**, **Wazuh**, **ELK Stack**
   - Best practices in **Linux** and **Windows Server** administration
 - 🤝 Looking forward to collaborating on networking and security-related projects.
-- 🚀 Open to learning and contributing to meaningful projects
+- 🚀 Open to learning and contributing to meaningful projects.

 ---